-The extent to which the COVID-19 pandemic impacts the Association will depend on future developments that are highly uncertain and cannot be predicted such as the duration, extent and severity of the pandemic, the continued response by the U.S. government and how quickly "normal" daily activities resume.

-Despite volatility and uncertainty in the market, we overcame the significant initial challenges presented by the global pandemic and our operations are functioning well.
-Our business continuity response has allowed us to continue to serve our mission and the ability to work remotely as needed has allowed us to continue to maintain the health of our employees and operate without loss of key functions due to illness.
-We have not had any significant changes to internal controls over financial reporting due to working remotely or due to limited staff.
+The extent to which the COVID-19 pandemic continues to impact the Association will depend on future developments that are highly uncertain and cannot be predicted.
+However, we have withstood the significant challenges presented to date.
+Our business continuity response allowed us to continue to serve our mission, and the availability of a remote work environment, when deemed necessary, allows us to continue to maintain the health of our employees and operate without loss of key functions due to illness.
+We have not had any significant changes to internal controls over financial reporting due to working remotely.